gitter-badger/blackhairre/README.md

 =====

 #About
-Simple Operating System for the Raspberry Pi.
+Simple Operating System for the Raspberry Pi 0, 1, 2 and 3 (any models).
 Based off Raspbian and Debian.

 All packages that can be installed on Blackhairre need to be from the Raspbian software repository or the Blackhairre software repository (in progress).